Advice

 4. Consider a fixer-upper

 If you’re not afraid to roll up your sleeves (or don’t mind living in a construction zone for a short while), consider a fixer-upper that can be financed with a 203(k) loan.
-These rehab loans are backed by the Federal Housing Administration (FHA) and they incorporate both your home mortgage loan and the anticipated costs of your remodel into one loan package.
+These rehab loans are backed by the Federal Housing Administration (FHA) and incorporate both your home mortgage loan and the anticipated costs of your remodel into one loan package.*

 Most buyers love the look of a home with a flawless HGTV finish, but far fewer are willing to consider a home that needs some love and restoration.
 By narrowing your focus to homes that resemble the “before” photos of your favorite remodeling shows, you’ll likely compete against a smaller pool of buyers.